Olympics-Dissent grows as IOC battles to keep Tokyo Games on track

 By Karolos Grohmann

-ATHENS, March 18 (Reuters) - The International Olympic Committee is facing its strongest headwinds in decades as it prepares to brief national committees on Wednesday on the state of the Tokyo 2020 Olympics amid the coronavirus pandemic, with voices of dissent growing louder.
+ATHENS, March 18 (Reuters) - The International Olympic Committee is facing its strongest headwinds in decades as it briefed national committees on Wednesday on the state of the Tokyo 2020 Olympics amid the coronavirus pandemic, with voices of dissent growing louder.

 The IOC has remained committed to staging the Tokyo Games as planned from July 24-Aug.
 9, saying on Tuesday after a meeting with international sports federations that measures against the virus were delivering results.